-- assessment of the results of the analyses; - application of the results in our assessment of methods and significant assumptions implemented by the Entity in the valuation of IBNR as at 31 December 2020; - assessment of the completeness and the quality of input data and the adequacy of significant assumptions adopted by the Entity's Management Board to the valuation of the annuities and IBNR, in particular: - for a claim development ratios, assessment of how it is determined based on the historical data regarding reported and settled claims; - for a discount rate, comparison of the level of discount rate adopted by the Entity to historical return rate of other investment portfolio and available market data and forecasts; - for a change of value of paid annuities (indexation of annuities), assessment of results of the analysis of historical changes in amount of paid annuities; - for adopted mortality tables, comparison to publicly available data regarding annual number of deaths in Poland in each age bucket; - assessment of the sensitivity of the annuities and IBNR to changes in the significant assumptions in the audited period; - analysis of change of value of the annuities and IBNR over time; - analysis of the impact of the COVID-19 pandemic on valuation of IBNR.
+- assessment of the valuation methods of provisions for outstanding claims and benefits for MPTL applied by Management Board of the Entity, with reference to legal and regulatory requirements, including the applicable financial reporting standards, as well as assessment of the continuity of their application: - testing of the design, implementation and operating effectiveness of key controls embedded in the process of: - establishing and adjusting actuarial assumptions; - verification of quality of the data regarding paid and reported claims, used among others in calculation of IBNR: - verification of quality of the data (i.e. age and sex of annuitants; amount or type of the annuity used for a calculation of the annuities and IBNR); - recalculation of significant IBNR and annuities and explanations of all material significant differences in comparison to the calculations made by the Entity's Management Board; - in the area of the Entity's Management Board's analyses of the historical utilization of IBNR: - assessment of the assumptions underlying the analyses; - assessment of the results of the analyses; - application of the results in our assessment of methods and significant assumptions implemented by the Entity in the valuation of IBNR as at 31 December 2022: - assessment of the completeness and the quality of input data and the adequacy of significant assumptions adopted by the Entity's Management Board to the valuation of the annuities and IBNR, by analysing changes over time in the value of annuities and IBNR, as well as: - for a claim development ratios, by comparison with historical data regarding reported and settled claims; - for a discount rate, comparison of the level of discount rate adopted by the Entity to historical return rate of other investment portfolio and available market data and forecasts:

+for an assumed change of value of paid annuities (indexation of annuities), assessment of results of the analysis of historical changes in amount of paid annuities;

+for adopted mortality tables, comparison to publicly available data regarding annual number of deaths in Poland in each age bucket.

+Valuation of the related parties

-The carrying value of the shares in related parties amounted to PLN 15,457,719 thousand as at 31 December 2020 and PLN 15,966,388 thousand as at 31 December 2019.
+The carrying value of the shares in related parties amounted to PLN 14.118.751 thousand as at 31 December 2022 and PLN 13.961.463 thousand as at 31 December 2021.

-Reference to disclosures in the financial statements: Note 12.2.2 of the introduction to the financial statements "Shares in related parties", Note 2.4 of the supplementary information and explanations "Investment in subsidiaries".
+Reference to disclosures in the financial statements: Note 12.2.2 of the introduction to the financial statements "12.2.2.
+Ownership interest or shares in related parties", Note 2.4 of the supplementary information and explanations "2.4 Investments in subordinate entities".